edfloreshz/blog.edfloreshz.dev/blog/content/articles/linux/system76/rust-based-de.md

 ![window_render](/images/articles/linux/system76/rust-based-de/window_render.png "Window Render")

-Here I opened the settings app and it opened in the compositor, everything I did inside the compositor was reflected in my OS.
+The settings app opened inside the compositor, every change I made to the settings app was reflected on my OS while running inside the compositor.

 I will run every new piece of software System76 is working on and see how it works inside the compositor in the future.